Seamless UX and HMI for Electric Vehicles —

 Home Screen Exploration

-As a team, we realized we would need a “home” for our concepts to work from, and agreed on a long, narrow screen for the meter with an iPad-sized screen for the center console, utilizing MagSafe connections to use whatever sized screens the owner would prefer.
+Talking with my team, I realized we would need a “home” for our concepts to work from, and we agreed on an iPad-sized screen for the center console, potentially utilizing MagSafe connections to use whatever sized screens the owner would prefer.

 Low-fidelity wireframe of a car`s center screen showing some app icons